RAGE-toolkit/RAGE-workshop-2024/day5/day5_microreact.md

 Click 'run' and then click the url produced to see the microreact.

-To see the modules and how the data is processed, click the pencil (edit) icon at the top.
+To see the modules and how the data is processed, you can create an account and duplicate this flow.
+Then click the pencil (edit) icon at the top.

 https://data-flo.io/run?qc4RxhAde1KBDfLVJxYcQG